NicoHood/IRLremote/README.md

 The IR_USER IRType is for custom protocols/protocol combinations.
 See advanced examples.

+For sending see the SendSerial/Button examples.
+But its still under construction.

 Informations about IR protocols can be found here (a bit hard to understand but try it if you want to create a new protocol).
 You can also ask me to implement any new protocol, just file it as issue or contact me on my blog. http://www.hifi-remote.com/johnsfine/DecodeIR.html#JVC-48